Introduction

 Data Originators

 Data originators are closest to the source.
 They have the most granular and detailed data, but they do not clean it.
-This data requires the application of sophisticated data engineering capabilities before it can be analytics-ready.
+These data requires the application of sophisticated data engineering capabilities before it can be analytics-ready.

 Real-World Data Solutions Providers